Was (Not Was)

 Was Not Was: Born To Laugh At Tornadoes (Geffen)

-Review by Richard Cook, NME, November 1983
+Review by Richard Cook, New Musical Express, 6 November 1983

 AMERICA HAS been dressed by improper minds.
 Corralling the year's important American records – Swordfishtrombones, Girl At Her Volcano, Burlap And Satin and Born To ...

-Interview by Mat Snow, Rock's Backpages Audio, 1987
+Interview by Mat Snow, Rock's Backpages audio, 1987

 Don and David talk about American culture, the Kennedy conspiracies, musical juxtapositions and growing up on Detroit rock 'n' roll.

-File format: mp3; in 3 parts, total file sizes: 82.6mb, total interview length: 1h 30' 18" sound quality: ***
+File format: mp3; file size: 86.6mb, interview length: 1h 30' 12" sound quality: ***

 Was (Not Was): A Subtle Fabrication Not of the Norm

-Interview by Vivien Goldman, NME, June 1981
+Interview by Vivien Goldman, New Musical Express, 20 June 1981

 Imagine Vivien Goldmans surprise to discover that the brains behind Zes hottest American soul act are not black but two nice middle class Jewish boys. ...